Deb84/SpriteSheetPlayer/README.md

 # SpriteSheetPlayer for Roblox
 SpriteSheetPlayer is a mini-lib for Roblox written in Luau which allows to use spritesheet/flipbook on an ```imageLabel``` Instance.

+> [!WARNING]\
+> Still in development!
+A lot of features, like error handling are not yet implemented

 ## How to use